Exic9999/GPPT4GUI/README.md

 ## Overview

+**YOU MUST HAVE ANACONDA INSTALLED TO RUN THIS CODE.
+Download the latest Anaconda and then install the libraries via the gpt_gui.yml into an environment of your choosing.**

-The script creates a Graphical User Interface (GUI) application that allows a user to interact with OpenAI's GPT-4 model.
-Users can input text, which is sent to the GPT-4 model, and receive responses displayed in the application. **YOU MUST HAVE ANACONDA INSTALLED TO RUN THIS CODE.**
+The script creates a Graphical User Interface (GUI) desktop application that allows a user to interact with OpenAI's GPT-4 model (or any model you choose, you just need to edit the Python file, by default is GPT-4).
+Users can input text, which is sent to the GPT-4 model, and receive responses displayed in the application.

 ## Libraries Used